Do Go On - 126 - Virginia Hall: The Limping Lady

 This podcast is part of the Planet Broadcasting Network.

-My name is Dave Warnke, and I'm sitting here
+My name is Dave Warnocky and I'm sitting here with Mr Matt Stewart and Miss Jess Perkins.

-Yeah, you, so some reason you just put them above your head for the two hours.
+Yeah, there's some reason you just put them above your head for the two hours.

 Yeah, it's weird.

-I like, so please put your arms down.
+They're like, sir, please put your arms down.

 He's not looking at me.